Direct PLUS Loan

 Direct PLUS Loans are loans parents can obtain to help pay educational costs for their dependent undergraduate students enrolled at least half-time in a degree program.
 It is not necessary to demonstrate financial need in order to receive a PLUS loan, however students must have filed a Free Application for Federal Student Aid (FAFSA) before a parent can utilize a federal PLUS loan.
 The maximum PLUS Loan amount that parents can borrow on a yearly basis is the cost of education minus any other financial aid received.
 Parents must meet established credit criteria.

 In addition to the request form, all first time PLUS loan borrowers will need to complete a Master Promissory Note (MPN) at the Department of Education website, http://www.studentloans.gov.
-The MPN can be signed electronically with your federal PIN.
-If you do not already have a PIN, you can go to http://www.pin.ed.gov.
+The MPN can be signed electronically with your federal FSA ID.
+If you do not already have a FSA ID, you can go to http://www.pin.ed.gov.